 You add these after trace for a couple of reasons.
 Firstly, the chemical process of saponification (the oils combining with the lye-solution) can be very hot and adding fragile ingredients during that phase can destroy and evaporate their beneficial and fragrant properties.

-Secondly, if you add whole ingredients, such as rolled oats, before the soap has traced, then the stick blender will pulse them up.
+Secondly, if you add whole ingredients, such as rolled oats, before the soap has traced, then the immersion blender will pulse them up.

-Ingredients at Trace
+Adding a Superfat at Trace

 Adding an antioxidant

-There are three main antioxidants that soapers use to help ‘preserve’ their soap: Grapefruit seed extract (GSE), Rosemary Oleoresin Extract (ROE), and Vitamin E, and each has their own pros and cons.
+There are three main antioxidants that soap makers use: Grapefruit seed extract (GSE), Rosemary Oleoresin Extract (ROE), and Vitamin E, and each has their own pros and cons.

 Read up on them and choose which one will be best for you.
 I should also say that antioxidants are not true preservatives but work to keep the extra oils in your soap from going rancid.
 Soap does not require a preservative since once it’s ready to use, it does not contain any water or environment where bacteria can thrive.